 $ git push origin HEAD

-You can log in to Github to create the Pull Request and merge the changes.
+You can log in to Github to create the pull request and merge the changes.
 Pull Requests allow for process controls for reviews and the centralized git repo can automatically event CI/CD workflows as desired.

 To simulate the CI/CD pipeline, we can apply the changes to conform the desired state with the stored state.